 Here's a list of what we'll cover:

-1. About mentoring ↑
+1. About mentoring and mentorship platforms

 Here, we'll answer some of the most frequently asked questions about mentoring/career mentoring.
 This will give you more context on how mentorship works and what to expect from mentoring platforms.